yaosiang/psiTurk/doc/roadmap.rst

 data about participants in studies, how naive they are, etc...
-Currently only a limited number of statistics are gathered, and much of this data is not publically accessible via an API or interface.
+Currently only a limited number of statistics are gathered, and much of this data is not publicly accessible via an API or interface.
 Future versions of the psiturk.org dashboard could provide users with more interesting statistics about participants in their experiments, their geographic